A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

 \emph{Conclusion}---We have derived a sufficient criterion to verify quantum non-Gaussianity based on the second- and third-order correlation functions $g^{(2)}$ and $g^{(3)}$.
 To this end, we first calculated the non-linear bound $g^{(3)} \geq (2 - 3 \sqrt{g^{(2)}})^2$ for Gaussian pure states.
 Building on this, we showed that satisfying the inequality $\sqrt{g^{(3)}} + 3 \sqrt{g^{(2)}} < 2$ is an unambiguous proof of quantum non-Gaussianity.
 Since the criterion is solely based on $g^{(2)}$ and $g^{(3)}$, it is fundamentally resistant to losses and finite detection efficiencies, which are typically limiting factors for verifying quantum non-Gaussianity.
 Finally, utilizing a quantum dot in a photonic crystal waveguide as a single-photon source, we were able to fulfill this condition with doubtless statistical significance of more than $100 \sigma$.

 The non-classicality criterion of light $g^{(2)} < 1$ was an important landmark in quantum optics.
 Including $g^{(3)}$ to characterize quantum states is a natural extension, which can serve as a benchmark for more advanced quantum light sources.

+Although our criterion is resistant to loss, we want to emphasize that dark counts and mixing with coherent or thermal states can be harmful due to the corresponding increase of $g^{(2)}$ and $g^{(3)}$.
+Furthermore, since a Fock state $|n\rangle$ has a $g^{(2)}$ of $1-1/n$ and our bound requires $g^{(2)} < 4/9$, the quantum non-Gaussianity for states with $n \geq 2$ cannot be detected, and multi-photon contributions can be harmful for our criterion, see Sec.~IX of Ref.~\cite{supplement}.
 Future works may include higher-order correlations such as $g^{(4)}$ to extend the number of non-Gaussian states that can be verified.
-An additional criterion based on the mean photon number $\langle a^\dagger a \rangle$ and $g^{(2)}$ is shown in the supplementary material~\cite{supplement}.
+An additional criterion based on the mean photon number $\langle a^\dagger a \rangle$ and $g^{(2)}$ is shown in Sec.~X of the supplementary material~\cite{supplement}.

-\emph{Acknowledgment}---C.H.\ and A.S.\ acknowledge discussions with R.\ Filip, who independently derived a quantum non-Gaussian criterion for correlation functions~\cite{kalash_certifying_2025, racz_witnessing_2025}; The authors acknowledge discussions with K.\ Mølmer, J.\ Alba, B.\ Tissot, N.\ Kaufmann, J.\ Pinske, O.\ Sandberg and L.\ Hansen.
+\emph{Acknowledgment}---C.H.\ and A.S.\ acknowledge discussions with R.\ Filip, who independently derived the quantum non-Gaussian criterion for correlation functions presented in the supplementary material~\cite{kalash_certifying_2025, racz_witnessing_2025}; The authors acknowledge discussions with K.\ Mølmer, J.\ Alba, B.\ Tissot, N.\ Kaufmann, J.\ Pinske, O.\ Sandberg and L.\ Hansen.
 A.S.\ acknowledges discussions with T.\ Petersen and A.\ M.\ Søndberg Sørensen.
 The authors gratefully acknowledge financial support from Danmarks Grundforskningsfond (Grant No. DNRF139, Hy-Q Center for Hybrid Quantum Networks).
 C.H.\ was supported by the Carlsberg Foundation through the ``Semper Ardens" Research Project QCooL.
 This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/J4865.
 For the purpose of open access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
-The data presented in this article is available from~\cite{zenodo}.
+The data presented in this article is available from Ref.~\cite{zenodo}.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}}